 Spouses who have to support an “ex” want to know what it will cost and how long it will last.
 Spouses who need support want to know how much will be provided and for how long.
-We understand the need to know “how much.”
+Our spousal support lawyers understand the need to know “how much.”
 We recognize the financial impact of paying support to a former spouse who, could be employed, but isn’t.
 We also can identify with the feeling of being dependent upon the last person you want financial support from.

 Long gone are the days of a fact-dependent analysis of a family to determine if an award of “alimony” to the soon-to-be ex-spouse is in order.
 Today, “spousal support” is set by a legal formula.
 This statute now provides for more certainty because the less-moneyed spouse will know how much he or she is entitled to and the moneyed spouse will know how much support he or she will have to pay the less-moneyed spouse.
 The statute also takes into consideration child support payments.

 Spousal support obligations that are created in agreements which are signed after December 31, 2018 are no longer tax deductible to the moneyed spouse on a Federal level.
 Although there has been a shift in terms of who is ultimately responsible for paying the Federal income tax on spousal support, the change in law does not specify whether the moneyed or recipient spouse’s money is to be used to pay the tax.
 In other words, the Federal tax on the spousal support could be deducted from the moneyed spouse’s payment before such payment is made to the recipient spouse.
 Regardless of Federal law, spousal support does remains tax-deductible for New York State and New York City income tax purposes.